dxinteractive/cookie-bike/README.md

 # Cookie Bike 🍪🚴

-This thing is just a thing I made.
+Control clicking the [Cookie Clicker](http://orteil.dashnet.org/cookieclicker/) cookie with an exercise bike.
 Try to use it if you dare.
+I probably wont help you much. 😈

 Cookie bike goes:

-Exercise bike > Arduino > Computer
+Exercise bike 🚴 > Arduino 🕹️ > Computer 💻
 - Exercise bike pedal sensor goes to Arduino (Pin 2 and GND).
 - Arduino USB goes to Computer USB Port.